Understanding 8/9 as a Mixed Number: A thorough look

 Converting 8/9 to a Mixed Number: A Step-by-Step Guide

 The fraction 8/9 is a proper fraction because the numerator (8) is less than the denominator (9).
-This means it cannot be expressed as a mixed number.
+Practically speaking, this means it cannot be expressed as a mixed number.
 A mixed number always has a whole number component.
 To illustrate the process of converting improper fractions to mixed numbers, let's use a different example: Convert 11/4 to a mixed number.

 Steps: